 Polymer Day 2023 showcases interdisciplinary innovation

-Such was the varied innovation that crowded Walker Memorial’s Morss Hall on April 26, Polymer Day 2023.
-Sixty-four teams from schools throughout the Northeast and beyond presented research ahead of a poster contest—the most since the event started in 2013.
+Such was the varied innovation that crowded MIT’s Morss Hall on Polymer Day 2023.
+Sixty-four teams from schools throughout the Northeast and beyond presented research ahead of a poster contest — the most since the event started in 2013.

-“I think we were almost running out of space in Morss Hall,” said Eric Lee, a graduate student in DMSE and MIT’s Program for Polymers and Soft Matter (PPSM), which hosted the event.
+“We were almost running out of space in Morss Hall,” says Eric Lee, a graduate student in the MIT’s Department of Materials Science and Engineering and the Program for Polymers and Soft Matter (PPSM), which hosted the event.
 Lee led the Polymer Day organizing committee along with fellow graduate students Yehlin Cho, Emily Krucker-Velasquez, and Camille Cunin.
 “We’ve never had this problem before, because there have never been so many participants.”

-The event included workshops, student seminars, and an alumni career panel.
-There were also industry booths featuring the 10 sponsors—companies that included Cabot, Dow, and Saint Gobain—also a record number.
-The purpose of the annual event is to provide students with network opportunities and an avenue to share their research with people in their field, said Lee.
+The MIT event included workshops, student seminars, and an alumni career panel.
+There were also industry booths featuring the 10 sponsors — companies that included Cabot, Dow, and Saint Gobain — also a record number.
+The purpose of the annual event is to provide students with network opportunities and an avenue to share their research with people in their field, says Lee.
 It’s also to show the enormous diversity of polymer research.

-“That’s what makes it really special,” said Lee.
-“The coolest thing about PPSM and polymer science in general is that it is so interdisciplinary.
+“That’s what makes it really special,” says Lee.
+“The coolest thing about PPSM, and polymer science in general, is that it is so interdisciplinary.
 PPSM brings together chemical engineering, chemistry, materials science, mechanical engineering, and biological engineering.
 So five different departments.”

 That diversity was represented in the research displayed during the day’s poster session.
-Nadia Zaragoza, spoke about her work formulating a synthetic vaginal mucus out of bottlebrush polymers, which, in a microscope, look like the long brushes used to clean glassware.
+Nadia Zaragoza spoke about their work formulating a synthetic vaginal mucus out of bottlebrush polymers, which, in a microscope, look like the long brushes used to clean glassware.

-“I love mucus,” said Zaragoza, a graduate student in DMSE and PPSM.
+“I love mucus,” says Zaragoza, a graduate student in DMSE and PPSM.
 “It’s a very fun material.”

-Her end goal is to facilitate better studies of infections such as bacterial vaginosis, a vaginal inflammation caused by an overgrowth of bacteria.
-It’s a common diagnosis that is not widely understood.
+Their end goal is to facilitate better studies of infections such as bacterial vaginosis, a vaginal inflammation caused by an overgrowth of bacteria.
+It’s a common diagnosis that’s not widely understood.

-“We really don’t understand how it happens,” Zaragoza said.
+“We really don’t understand how it happens,” Zaragoza says.
 “We know that mucus plays a role.
 So if we could create better vaginal mucus models, could we then study those diseases better?”